 Good Practices for Enterprise Integrations over the Azure Service Bus

 Integrating systems over a good messaging infrastructure has many benefits if done right.
-Some of these are system decoupling and platform agnosticism, independent scalability, high reliability, spike protection, a central place to keep an eye on your integrations and more depending on your situation.
+Some of these are system/network decoupling and platform agnosticism, independent scalability, high reliability, spike protection, a central place to keep an eye on your integrations and more depending on your situation.

 Many of these benefits are vast topics on their own.
 But the point of this article is to go over some of the pitfalls when implementing large-scale integrations over a messaging infrastructure and guidelines for avoiding them.